-Starting in 2015, Volkswagen is bringing MirrorLinkTM, CarPlay (Apple) and Android Auto (Google) into cars in the USA.

-2. In the future, the online services of Volkswagen Car-Net will extend beyond the car and smartphone to include display and control via smartwatch and smart TV.

-3. Media Control is integrating tablets and smartwatches into infotainment system.

-4.)
-Regular Routes is perfecting daily navigation.

-5. Parking Guide takes the fear out of looking for a parking space.
+- 1. In the future, Volkswagen Car-Net apps will extend beyond the car and smartphone to include control via smartwatch. - 2.
+The latest generation of the Volkswagen infotainment systems supports MirrorLinkTM, CarPlayTM and Android AutoTM. - 3.
+Media Control is integrating tablets and smartwatches into infotainment system. - 4.
+Regular Routes is perfecting daily navigation. - 5.
+Parking Guide takes the fear out of looking for a parking space.

-More networked

-Wolfsburg / Las Vegas, January 2015.
-At the 2015 CES in Las Vegas, Volkswagen is presenting the Connected Golf - the maximally networked car of today.
-This e-Golf, which is equipped with a latest generation infotainment system ("Discover Pro"), incorporates an enormous range of apps, smartphones and tablets via its progressive interface management system and Volkswagen Car-Net.

-Volkswagen Car-Net

-Four clusters.
-The Volkswagen Car-Net online platform provides access to individual infotainment content and services.
-The various services and applications of Volkswagen Car-Net are organized into four main clusters: Guide & Inform, e-Remote, Safe & Secure (in Europe: Security & Service) and App Connect.
-They are applied in a country-specific way.
-A look at today's App Connect is particularly exciting.
-That is because Volkswagen is one of the first carmakers to integrate the majority of the most significant smartphone operating systems in its Connected Golf show car based on App Connect.
-The three underlying software interfaces of App Connect are Mirror LinkTM (including Samsung, HTC, LG, Sony), Android Auto (Google) and CarPlay (Apple).
+Wolfsburg / Shanghai, May 2015.
+At the 2015 CES Asia, Volkswagen is presenting the Connected Golf - the maximally networked car of today.
+This e-Golf, which is equipped with the latest generation infotainment system, integrates a huge range of apps, smartphones and tablets via Volkswagen Car-Net, App Connect and Media Control.
+The products and applications integrated here cover such aspects as networked navigation and a wide variety of services in the areas of security, service and electric mobility.
+A high priority in China is the ability to call services via a call center.
+Customers can, for example, inquire about navigation destinations, schedule service appointments or request help in certain situations.
+Consider the example of App Connect: Volkswagen is one of the first carmakers to integrate the majority of the most significant smartphone operating systems in its Connected Golf show car based on App Connect.
+The three underlying software interfaces of App Connect are Mirror LinkTM, Android AutoTM (Google) and CarPlayTM (Apple).
 These interfaces give the driver the ability to use many different smartphone apps over the infotainment system.

-Intelligent networking and navigation.
-Beyond the applications of Volkswagen Car-Net, Media Control also allows for integration of tablets and smartwatches into the infotainment system of the Connected Golf.
-Media Control uses a special app that creates a rear seat entertainment system of a new era.
-Travel Link is also installed in the Connected Golf.
-In the USA, the system also makes the radio an information center by accessing and displaying satellite broadcasting data such as weather information and sports results.
+Consider Media Control: this app can be used to integrate tablets and smartwatches (as well as smartphones) into the infotainment system of the Connected Golf.
+Media Control utilizes a separate app and will become the rear seat entertainment system of the new era.

+Clever navigation and parking.
 Regular Routes is the name of a function by which the navigation system automatically detects - i.e. without needing to be activated by the driver - traffic disturbances on the daily commute to work, for instance.
 In such cases it autonomously suggests an alternative route that is not congested.
-All of these innovations being shown in the Connected Golf in Las Vegas are already in production or will soon be introduced.
+All of these innovations being shown in the Connected Golf in Shanghai are already in production or will soon be introduced in initial markets.
 Meanwhile, another theme for the future of production cars is addressed by the solution known as Parking Guide - a technology for locating potentially available parking spaces.